getzola/zola/docs/content/documentation/content/shortcodes.md

 Lastly, a shortcode name (and thus the corresponding `.html` file) as well as the arguments name can only contain numbers, letters and underscores, or in Regex terms the following: `[0-9A-Za-z_]`.
-While theoretically an argument name could be a number, it will not be possible to use in the template.
+While theoretically an argument name could be a number, it will not be possible to use it in the template in that case.

 ### Shortcodes without body